FAQs

 RTVF sponsors several student groups devoted to filmmaking.
 Organizations that have sponsored MAG projects in the past include Studio 22, Northwestern University Women Filmmakers Alliance (NUWFA), and Multicultural Filmmakers Collective (MultiCulti).
 These officially sponsored student groups are allowed to use Cage equipment in the first five weeks of the quarter and are asked to submit a budget to the departmental administration for their activities each year.
 These groups sometimes supplement MAG funds when MAG recipients apply to them for additional grants.

-Rules regarding sponsorships and additional funding for sponsored projects are up to group leadership and subject to change, so visit the ASG For Groups webpage to learn more.
+Rules regarding sponsorships and additional funding for sponsored projects are up to group leadership and subject to change, learn more.

 What is their function/mandate?